Feeding Alaska since 1979

 How We Fight Hunger

-Beyond food distribution, we connect people with vital nutrition programs like SNAP (food stamps) and Senior Farmers Market Nutrition Program, helping families, children, and elders access consistent, reliable food.
+Food distribution is only part of the solution.
+We connect Alaskans to federal nutrition programs like SNAP and the Senior Farmers Market Nutrition Program, helping families, children and older adults access consistent, reliable food purchasing power.

 How Food Bank of Alaska Works

-We secure food from grocery stores, wholesalers, Alaska’s fishing industry, farmers, food drives, and USDA commodities.
+We source food from grocery retailers, wholesalers, Alaska’s fishing industry, farmers, food drives and USDA programs.

-Our 74,000 square foot Anchorage warehouse serves as the hub for sorting, storing, and preparing food for statewide distribution.
+Our 74,000 square foot Anchorage warehouse serves as the hub for receiving, sorting and preparing food for distribution statewide.

-We coordinate deliveries across Alaska, ensuring food reaches over 150 agency partners, from Ketchikan to Point Lay.
+We coordinate deliveries across Alaska, supporting more than 150 partner agencies in over 200 communities, from Ketchikan to Point Lay.

 Food Reaches Alaskans in Need

-Through our statewide network, food reaches families, children, and elders.
+Through this statewide network, food reaches families, children and older adults every day.

 Read our latest Annual Report to see how your support helped provide millions of meals across Alaska.